ArminJo/ServoEasing/README.md

 - **Linear** and 9 other ease movements are provided.
 - All servos can move **synchronized** or **independently**.
 - **Non blocking** movements are enabled by using **startEaseTo\* functions** by reusing the interrupts of the servo timer Timer1 or using a dedicated timer on other platforms.
 This function is not available for all platforms.
+- Trim value for each servo may be set.
+- Reverse operation of servo is possible eg. if it is mounted head down.
+- Allow to specify an arbitrary mapping between degreen and microseconds by 'attach(int aPin, int aMicrosecondsForServoLowDegree, int aMicrosecondsForServoHighDegree, int aServoLowDegree, int aServoHighDegree)'

 ## Usage
 Just call **myServo.startEaseTo()** instead of **myServo.write()** and you are done.
 Or if you want to wait (blocking) until servo has arrived, use **myServo.easeTo()**.
 Speed of movement can be set by **myServo.setSpeed()**.<br/>